ibexa/documentation-developer/docs/search/search_api.md

 Even though the location B is hidden, the query finds the content because both conditions are satisfied:

 - the content item has location B
-- the content item is visible (it has the visible Location A)
+- the content item is visible (it has the visible location A)

 ## Sorting results